noahnydegger/ETH_MP_Alpine_Water_Springs_Modelling/README.md

 [Ramun Bär]()

 ## Description
+The complete code (including the finished AR()-Models) and data can be accessed with this link: https://www.polybox.ethz.ch/index.php/s/pFbfqVqByOSofGh
 The developed code is contained in multiple folders.
 The data folder contains all required data including the preprocessed spring and meteo data that is used for the models.